brown-studios/esphome-maxxfan-protocol/README.md

 ### Transmitting Maxxfan remote control messages

-*Note: The transmitter implementation is currently a work in progress and needs further testing.*

 The `remote_transmitter.transmit_maxxfan` action transmits a message to the fan and sets all parameters at once.
 Any parameters that you don't specify in the action will be set to their default values.
 All parameters are templatable.

 | Parameter        | Value                                                                         | Default |